WiseLibs/super-templates/docs/lang.md

 {{end}}
 ```

-For convenience, "let" blocks don't need the `{{end}}` token if they are declared at the top of the file.
+For convenience, "let" blocks don't need an `{{end}}` token if they're declared at the top of the file.

 ```
 {{let user: getUserData()}}